amitks1494/stopandthink/_posts/2020-07-15-delhi-education-revolution.md

 ## Reforms and Interventions for students :-

-**Happiness Curriculum** - To help students live happier life and practice stress and anger management, meditation, mindfulness, and inculcate in them values such as empathy, compassion, critical thinking for socio-emotional development
+**Happiness Curriculum** - To help students live happier life and practice stress and anger management, meditation, mindfulness, and inculcate in them values such as empathy, compassion, critical thinking for their socio-emotional development.

 **Entrepreneurship mindset (For class 9th to 12th)** - Students get exposure to risk taking.
 Each child gets Rs.
 1000 as seed money that they can spend to create a business, the additional profit is kept by students and the seed money is returned to the government after a couple of months.

-**Chunauti 2018 programme** - launched in 2016, aims to reduce the learning gaps, to have all students of 9th class to be able to read, write and do basic maths and attain learning outcomes appropriate to their grade level.
+**Chunauti 2018 programme** - Launched in 2016, aims to reduce the learning gaps, to enable students of 9th class to read, write and do basic maths and to attain learning outcomes appropriate to their grade level.
 OUTCOME - Pass percentage in class 9th improved from 52% in 2015-16 to 57% in 2017-18.

 **Mission Buniyad** - Similar to Chunauti programme for 3rd to 8th class students.

 **Reading Campaign** - One hour of focused reading activities were conducted daily.
 “Reading Melas” were organised by SMCs.
-OUTCOME - Nearly one lakh students of class 6th ,7th ,8th learnt to read their textbooks during the campaign.
+OUTCOME - Nearly one lakh students of class 6th ,7th and 8th learnt to read their textbooks during the campaign.

 **Pragati Series** - creation of extra supplementary learning material by school teachers themselves to reduce dependence on guide books.
 This is in addition to NCERT books.

 **Summer Camps** - to welcome incoming students of class 6th in school and make them do group activities, peer interactions so that they acclimatize with the school atmosphere.

-**Spoken English Classes** - Organised to enhance the english speaking skills of students
+**Spoken English Classes** - Organised to enhance the english speaking skills of students.

 ## Other reforms and interventions for Teachers and Principals